syanix/SupplyChainSystem/GITHUB_WORKFLOW_CHANGES.md

    - Added proper project naming for Vercel deployments (`supply-chain-system` for production, `staging-supply-chain-system` for staging)
    - Added `vercel.json` configuration file for consistent project settings
    - Added monorepo-specific configuration to handle the Next.js app in the `apps/web` directory
-   - Added `.npmrc` files to disable scripts during npm install
-   - Modified Vercel build commands to use Node.js to remove Husky prepare scripts before building
+   - Removed Husky completely from the project to simplify deployment
-   - Simplified deployment workflow by removing redundant steps:
+   - Simplified deployment workflow by removing redundant steps
-     - Removed manual package copying (now handled by Vercel's build process)
-     - Removed manual Husky script removal (now handled by .npmrc and vercel.json)
    - Improved verification process to ensure successful deployments
    - Leverages Vercel's build system to handle the web app build process